SiriusHou/DLRS_CVR_BAT-Deep-learning-enabled-brain-hemodynamic-mapping-using-resting-state-fMRI/README.md

 pip install -r ./requirements.txt
 ```

+* Please copy and paste SPM12 into ./preprocessing folder

 ### Creating data folder
 This pipeline requires each data folder includes both raw BOLD and MPRAGE images.
 For the code to run automatically,
 it's also essential to generate a parameter_RS.txt and slice_order_RS.txt file for each data folder, as demonstrated